Determining if Your Legal Practice is Eligible for Coronavirus Relief and How to Apply

 Business Owners & Employees:

 Unemployment Insurance (UI) – UI benefits used to exclude independent contractors, sole proprietors, and other types of entrepreneurs and business owners.
 However, under the CARES Act, these benefits have now been extended to include nearly everyone who is unable to work due to COVID-19.
 Especially if you are the sole practitioner in your legal firm, you should consider applying if you have unfortunately had to temporarily close your practice.
-If you have employees, regardless of if they are on payroll or not, they are likely also able to collect these benefits.
+If you have employees, regardless of if they are on the payroll or not, they are likely also able to collect these benefits.
 If eligible, benefits are based on regular income and your state’s maximum payment.
 In addition to that figure, recipients will temporarily receive $600/wk. from April 5th through July 31st.
 Search your state’s UI or Pandemic UI sites for further information to learn how you and/or your employees can apply.

 Financial Programs for All Business Types:

 Payment Protection Program (PPP) – This program, intended to incentivize companies to keep on or quickly rehire employees laid off due to coronavirus, is available to you whether you operate as a solo practitioner, have a firm with up to 500 employees, or fall anywhere in between.
-Although the initial funding for this program quickly ran out, an additional $310 billion became available April 27th.
+Although the initial funding for this program quickly ran out, an additional $310 billion became available on April 27th.
 If you are considering this loan, you should apply as soon as possible as it is expected funds will quickly be exhausted again.

 The PPP loan will be forgiven if 75% of the amount is spent on salaries and the remainder is spent on other approved expenses such as mortgage interest, rent or utilities.
 You must apply through your lender but, you can learn more about the program here.